What type of clinical experience and personal qualities do you look for in an intern?

-Absolutely, interns have an integral role in the provision of outreach to the campus.
-CAPS frequently receives requests from the campus community to facilitate workshops, conduct trainings, implement preventative mental health programs with aims to reach out to underserved populations.
+Absolutely!
+Interns have an integral role in the provision of outreach to the campus.
+CAPS frequently receives requests from the campus community to facilitate workshops, conduct trainings, and implement preventative mental health programs with aims to reach out to underserved populations.
 Past projects have included providing training to resident advisors, presenting to families of incoming students, organizing sexual assault awareness month events, and acting as guest presenters for USF courses.
 Finally, doctoral interns serve as liaisons to residential life, providing consultation to resident advisors and resident directors, as needed.

 How are supervisory assignments made?

 During the summer before internship begins, interns complete a self-reflection questionnaire about their supervisory needs and professional goals.
-The training staff meets to discuss possible matches and supervisors are then selected based on trainee needs and clinical interests, as well as staff capacity.
+The training staff meets to discuss possible matches, and supervisors are then selected based on trainee needs and clinical interests, as well as staff capacity.
 Interns will have the opportunity to be supervised by several licensed staff psychologists through participation in two individual supervisions (one with a primary supervisor and one with a delegated supervisor) and two group supervision meetings per week.

 Are there opportunities for testing or conducting couples therapy?

 There are a number of brief self-report assessment measures available to use in working with clients.
 Our staff regularly utilizes the Counseling Center Assessment of Psychological Symptoms (CCAPS-64, CCAPS-34) in our work with clients.
 Formal testing batteries are not a training component of the CAPS internship.
 Interns may have the opportunity to see a couple during the training year, although couples therapy is not a significant component of the internship.